A3RT/a3rt-sdk-py/README.md

 # A3RT SDK for Python

-`a3rt-sdk-py` is a Python library for [A3RT](https://a3rt.recruit-tech.co.jp/) APIs provided by Recruit Technologies Co., Ltd.
+`a3rt-sdk-py` is a Python library for [A3RT](https://a3rt.recruit.co.jp/) APIs provided by Recruit Co., Ltd.

 ## Requirement